1964 Pacific typhoon season: Typhoon Elsie (Lusing)

 Elsie emerged from a detached portion of a polar trough on July 13 near the Northern Mariana Islands; this developed into a tropical depression later that day.
 The depression intensified into a tropical storm two days later, with its course concurrently curving west.
 Elsie intensified on approach to the Philippines, with the JTWC assessing it as a typhoon on July 16.
 At 04:00 UTC the next day, an aerial reconnaissance mission into Elsie estimated that the storm's winds reached 185 km/h.
 The JTWC determined that this was Elsie's peak intensity.
 Storm warnings were posted for Luzon on July 17 ahead of the storm's approach.
-The typhoon then weakened rapidly from this peak; upon its landfall on the eastern coast of southern Luzon on July 17, it was a 140-km/h (85 mph) typhoon, with its intensity lowering to tropical storm stauts over the island shortly afterwards.
+The typhoon then weakened rapidly from this peak; upon its landfall on the eastern coast of southern Luzon on July 17, it was a 140-km/h (85 mph) typhoon, with its intensity lowering to tropical storm status over the island shortly afterwards.
 Rainy squalls associated with Elsie caused extensive flooding in Manila and the northern Philippines, inundating buildings and streets.
 Elsie continued to weaken after emerging into the South China Sea and dissipated on July 19.